XOOMAR

 That distinction is not academic.
 A strong password hash and a weak legacy hash create very different risk profiles.
 KDDI has not publicly named the vulnerable software, the flaw, or a CVE.

-Email addresses alone still have value.
+Email addresses alone still have value in Signal phishing support scams.
 They can feed phishing campaigns, fake support messages, account recovery attacks, and credential stuffing attempts against other services where users reused passwords.
 That is why KDDI’s advice is immediate and practical: affected users should change their email passwords when instructed by their ISP.

 For readers tracking Japan’s broader digital infrastructure, this breach sits in a different risk category than our coverage of Circle and Nomura’s USDC payments bet in Japan or the macro pressure described in 2% Inflation Forces Bank of Japan Rate Hikes Fight.
 This is not a markets story.
 It is a trust story inside the pipes customers rely on.